Skip to content

 The ads feature damaging claims about UNRWA, often without evidence.
 But under Google’s policy, as Wired reporter Paresh Dave explained to NPR, misinformation is generally allowed unless it undermines participation or trust in an electoral or democratic process.

-As we prepare to mark one full year of genocide in Gaza, we can’t ignore misinformation’s deadly impacts.
+With October 2024 marking one full year of genocide in Gaza, we can’t ignore misinformation’s deadly impacts.
 In hurting UNRWA’s reputation, these ads may block individual donors from giving, and lend unfounded weight to the U.S. government’s decision to keep withholding millions of dollars for medical care, food and water for thousands of families displaced by the war on Gaza.

 Tell Congress to fund humanitarian aid